 Officials warn of sick, zombie-like raccoons in New Orleans

-NEW ORLEANS - Sick, "erratic" raccoons are roaming in New Orleans' City Park and Louisiana Wildlife and Fisheries say these animals can be deadly to pets.
+NEW ORLEANS - Sick, "erratic" raccoons are roaming in New Orleans' City Park, and Louisiana Wildlife and Fisheries say these animals can be deadly to pets.

 “Over the last several months, we started getting reports of people physically seeing raccoons acting erratic,” City Park COO Robert DeVeney told WWL.
 “We started witnessing it.
 We brought in Wildlife and Fisheries to help us understand what was going on.”